Triad Princess

 Triad Princess (極道千金 (Jí dào qiān jīn)) is a 2019 Taiwanese Netflix original series.
-It is Netflix's second original Mandarin series after Nowhere Man.
+It is Netflix's second original Mandarin-language series after Nowhere Man.
 Directed by Neal Wu, a bestselling author and the director of film At Cafe 6, it stars Eugenie Liu and Jasper Liu as the main cast.

 Synopsis

 Growing up in the shadow of her Triad father, Angie craves an independent life of her own.
 Defying her father's wishes, she takes on a gig as an undercover bodyguard for a famous actress at an agency, where she must navigate the unfamiliar world of glitz, glamour and even love.